ssdrf/fedfundstool/README.md

-# Federal Funds Futures Visualization
+# Federal Funds Futures Visualization Tool

 This project fetches data from the FRED API and Yahoo Finance, organizes that data, and visualizes it using a plotly graph.